schmouk/PyRandLib/README.md

 ## Architecture overview
-Each of the implemented PRG is described in an independent module.
+Each of the implemented PRNG is described in an independent module.
 The  name of the module is directly related to the name of the related class.

-### BaseRandom  -  the base class for all PRGs
+### BaseRandom  -  the base class for all PRNGs

-**BaseRandom** is the base  class  for  every  implemented  PRG  in  library **PyRandLib**.
-It inherits from the Python built-in class random.Random.
-It aims at providing simple common behavior for all PRG classes of the library, the  most  noticeable  one  being the 'callable' nature of every implemented PRGs.
+**BaseRandom** is the base class for every implemented PRNG in library **PyRandLib**.
+It inherits from the Python built-in class `random.Random`.
+It aims at providing simple common behavior for all PRNG classes of the library, the most noticeable one being the 'callable' nature of every implemented PRNG.

 Inheriting from the Python built-in class random.Random, **BaseRandom** provides access to many useful distribution functions as described in later section **Inherited Distribution Functions**.

-Furthermore, every inheriting class may override methods:
+Furthermore, every inheriting class MUST override the next three methods (if not, they each raise a `NotImplementedError` exception when called):

+* next(),
+* getstate() and
+* setstate()

+and may override the next three methods:

 * random(),
 * seed(),